1. Before you accept

 - if you have serious personal extenuating circumstances which prevent you from studying overseas, e.g. in a serious case of illness.

-Please note as per UK regulations you have a 14 day cancellation period where you are able to cancel the programme and receive a refund.
+Please note as per UK regulations you have a 14 day cancellation period, commencing from the date you accept your offer, where you are able to cancel the programme and receive a refund.
 This refund will be subject to a £150 administration fee and subject to a deduction based upon any services received.
 Please note that this regulation is restricted to self-funding students.

 Requesting a Deposit or Fee Refund

-In any of the above circumstances, subject to NLC’s and the University’s agreement, you would receive a full refund of the deposit amount and of any additional tuition fees you had paid in advance for the academic year minus the administration fee and any other associated costs, which include tuition costs for the classes that have been completed prior to refund request submission.
+In any of the above circumstances, subject to NLC’s, you would receive a full refund of the deposit amount and of any additional tuition fees you had paid in advance for the academic year minus the administration fee and any other associated costs, which include tuition costs for the classes that have been completed prior to refund request submission.
 To request a refund you would need to complete a Refund Form, attach the required documents and send it to the NLC Office.